pietvanzoen/dotfiles/_talks/seek-and-you-shell-find/slides.md

 * Morse code, and *teletype*, and the Datapoint 3300, oh my! ✇__✇ ^
 * Bell labs, *Unix*, and communal computing. 🔔
 ^

-> What we wanted to preserve was not just a good environment
-> in which to do programming, but a system around which a fellowship
-> could form.
-We knew from experience that the essence of communal
-> computing, [...] is not just to type programs into a terminal
-> instead of a  keypunch, but to encourage close communication.
-~ 1969, Dennis Ritchie

-^
 * The kernel, the *shell*, and the utilities. 🐚
 ^